langflow-ai/langflow/README.md

 # 🎨 Creating Flows

 Creating flows with Langflow is easy.
 Simply drag sidebar components onto the canvas and connect them together to create your pipeline.
-Langflow provides a range of [LangChain components](https://python.langchain.com/docs/integrations/components) to choose from, including LLMs, prompt serializers, agents, and chains.

-Explore by editing prompt parameters, link chains and agents, track an agent's thought process, and export your flow.
+Explore by editing prompt parameters, linking chains and agents, tracking an agent's thought process, and exporting your flow.

-Once you're done, you can export your flow as a JSON file to use with LangChain.
+Once you're done, you can export your flow as a JSON file.

-To do so, click the "Export" button in the top right corner of the canvas, then in Python, you can load the flow with:
+Load the flow with:

 ```python
 from langflow import load_flow_from_json